Understanding Spending Behavior: Recurrent Neural Network Explanation and Interpretation: Results

 \section{Results}

-In Figure \ref{fig:trajectories}, we show the features that we extracted from our RNN.
-Figure \ref{fig:trajectories_a} illustrates the clustering behaviour of the trajectories in the state space.
+In Fig. \ref{fig:trajectories}, we show the features that we extracted from our RNN.
+Fig. \ref{fig:trajectories_a} illustrates the clustering behaviour of the trajectories in the state space.
 Our empirical observations led us to hypothesise the existence of attractors for each of the five personality traits.
-Figure \ref{fig:trajectories_b} shows two trajectories for the same customer where the inputs to the RNN were aggregated over two different time periods: one year and six years.
-The fact that there is little difference between these two trajectories is significant; it demonstrates that the duration of the time window does not affect customer classification.
+Fig. \ref{fig:trajectories_b} shows two trajectories for the same customer where the inputs to the RNN were aggregated over two different time periods: one year and six years.
+The fact that there is little difference between these two trajectories is significant; it demonstrates that the duration of the time window did not affect customer classification.
 This was not the case when clustering the raw personality data, where customers frequently moved between different clusters for different time periods due to variations in spending with changing life circumstances.
-Although we did observe significant course changes for some customers' trajectories, the vast majority of customers remained in their assigned clusters for the six-year period.
+Although we did observe significant course changes for some customers' trajectories (e.g., in Fig. \ref{fig:trajectories_c}), the vast majority of customers remained in their assigned clusters for the six-year period.
 This stability in customer micro-segmentation is key for personalized financial services, as financial advice has to be consistent.
+Fig. \ref{fig:trajectories_c} shows the long-term (six years) and short-term (one year) trajectories of a single customer who changed their spending behaviour such that their dominant personality type changed in the last year.
+In this figure it is clear that, for the final year, both trajectories moved towards the same attractor (conscientiousness), with the neuroticism attractor no longer acting upon the long-term trajectory.